 If you’ve been injured as a passenger in an automobile accident, you are still entitled to fair compensation for your expenses and losses resulting from the accident.
 Here, we explain some of the ways you can go about receiving compensation for your injuries.
-If you’re in the Tennessee area and need help making a claim, contact your local Chattanooga personal injury lawyer at McMahan Law Firm for assistance.
+If you’re in the Tennessee area and need help making a claim, contact your local Chattanooga car accident lawyer at McMahan Law Firm for assistance.

 Third Party Claims

 As a passenger that’s been injured in a car accident, you can receive compensation for your injuries and non-medical losses by filing a third party claim.
 Third party claims are those made against insurance policies other than your own.
 In this case, you can file a claim against the policy of the driver or owner of the vehicle you were riding in as a passenger, or you can make a claim against the policy of the driver or owner of the other vehicle involved in the accident.

 If one of these policies does not provide enough compensation for your losses, however, you do also have the option of making multiple claims.
 In this event, you file claims with the insurance companies of both vehicle drivers or owners.
 This is possible as long as you do not double dip; in other words, the total compensation amount you receive from both companies cannot exceed the amount your claim is worth.